The Benefits of Company Awards

-Once you've decided what accolade would look good on your company notepaper, you need a plan of attack to win it!
+Once you've decided what accolade would best suit your company or brand, you need a plan of attack to win it!

-The awarding body likely has a demanding list of entry criteria, but you can use these eight tips and techniques for getting your application/entry to the top of the pile:
+The awarding body likely has a demanding list of entry criteria, but you can use these six tips and techniques for getting your application/entry to the top of the pile:

 1. Establish Your Objectives

 First, establish what you want to achieve by entering the award.
 This might be attracting new talent to your organization, raising your industry profile, or selling more products.